Elucinator/Laravel-Practice/README.md

 # Laravel-Practice
-This repository is for me learn and practice Laravel.
+This repository is for me to learn and practice Laravel.
+Also keep saving my progress on GitHub.